Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

 Also, the guard~$r$ may contain tests, which have to be evaluated to determine whether a position is an $r$-match.
 For this, we have to use the appropriate semantics for the robust box operator.
 For example, if we interpret $\bboxdot{r}\varphi$ to mean \myquot{almost all $r$-matches satisfy $\varphi$}, then the robust box operators in tests of $r$ are evaluated with this interpretation as well.
 This may, however, violate monotonicity (see Example~\ref{example-monotonicityviolation}), which we therefore hardcode in the semantics.

 We now formalize the informal description above and subsequently show that this formalization satisfies all desired properties.
 To this end, we again define an evaluation function~$\rldleval$ mapping a trace~$w$ and a formula~$\varphi$ to a truth value.
 Also, we again denote the projection of $\rldleval(w,\varphi)$ to its $i$-th bit by $\rldleval_i(w,\varphi)$.
-For atomic propositions and Boolean connectives, the definition is the same as for $\rprompt$ introduced above (ignoring the bound~$k$) and for negation and implication, the definition is the same as for robust $\ltl$ (cf.~\cite{TabuadaNeider16}):
+For atomic propositions, conjunction, disjunction, negation, and implication, the definition is the same as for robust $\ltl$ on Page~\pageref{rltlsemdef}.